cplkimth/EFCoreCodeGenerator/README.md

 ![](./documents/images/05.png)

-7. Enter values like following.
+7. Enter values like below image.

 ![](./documents/images/06.png)
-  * DbContext class and entity classes will be generated in *EF* direcotry and their sub namespace will be *Data*
+  * DbContext class and entity classes will be generated in *EF* direcotry and their sub namespace will be in *Data*

 8. In `Chinook` project, add project reference to `Chinook.Data` project.